Last Update: September 2023. Previous version

 - Technical Data includes your internet protocol (IP) address, your login data, Google Analytics ID, internet browser and device type, time zone setting, location data and your use of our website, including which pages you visited, how you got to our Website, the time and length of your visit and your language preferences;

-- Marketing and Communications Data your name, position and business details and includes your preferences in receiving marketing from us and our third parties and your communication preferences; and
+- Marketing and Communications Data includes your name, position and business details and includes your preferences in receiving marketing from us and our third parties and your communication preferences; and

-- Financial Data includes card data, bank account data, fiscal information;
+- Financial Data includes card data, bank account data, fiscal information.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data could be derived from your Personal Data but is not considered Personal Data in law as this data will not directly or indirectly reveal your identity.
-For example, we may aggregate the Technical Data to calculate the percentage of users accessing a specific website feature.
+For example, we may aggregate the Technical Data to calculate the percentage of users accessing a specific website or Merchant Dashboard’s feature.

 3. HOW WE USE PERSONAL DATA